puls-lab/phoeniks/README.md

 >
 > https://doi.org/10.1109/TTHZ.2018.2889227

-The group also developed a software with a graphical user interface called fit@TDS, which allows to explore different dielectric functions and how they fit to the measurement data.
+The group also developed a software with a graphical user interface called fit@TDS, which allows to explore different dielectric functions and how they fit to the measurement data:

 https://github.com/THzbiophotonics/Fit-TDS

 Nelly is another package, written in Matlab, which is focused to solve multi-layer problems, since it can create a transfer-function on-the-fly.
-It is developed in the Schmuttenmaer/Neu-group at the University of Yale.
+It is developed in the Schmuttenmaer/Neu-group at the University of Yale:

 > Uriel Tayvah, Jacob A. Spies, Jens Neu, Charles A. Schmuttenmaer.
 >